Credit Karma now helps users find unclaimed cash

 Credit Karma’s new Unclaimed Money product currently works in seven states — California, Georgia, New Jersey, New York, Pennsylvania, Ohio and Texas — that represent 40 percent of the U.S. population.

 People in those places can now search for money owed to them on the Unclaimed Money site.
 But clearly Credit Karma wants to expand to offer as much coverage as possible, and will do so in due time.
-In the meantime, the company will refer people to the unclaimed money database of the state that they live in.
+In the meantime, the company will refer people to the unclaimed money database of the state in which they live.

 0